0to1a/gofarm/README.md

 ```

 ## Concept
 - **Rapid Development:** Analyzed behavior & Designed for Backend Engineer.
 Make better to maintain and rapid development.
+Reuse your modules and connect the dot quickly.
-- **Performance First:** Framework with a small footprint, make it not costly for production-based.
+- **Performance First:** Framework with a small footprint, make it not costly for production-grade.
 - **Dual-Architecture:** Using Microservices modular concept, but can deploy as single apps / Monolith.
-Just move module to new project, apps will separate & being microservice.
+Just move the module to a new project, and the app will separate & become a microservice.
-- **Structured:** Single pattern of writing code (like MVC), make other developer read & maintain easily.
-Minimize learning curve is our focus.
+- **Structured:** Single pattern of writing code (like MVC), makes other developers read & maintain easily.
+Minimizing the learning curve is our focus.
-- **Clean Deployment:** Focus on clean structure for make sure better deployment.
+- **Clean Deployment:** Focus on a clean structure to make the sure better deployment.

 ## Requirement
 Golang version 1.16+ and Go-Mod supported.